chenxu-yang/evolutional-algorithm/README.md

 # evolutional-algorithm
 implement applications based on evolutional algorithm

-using c++ and openGL
+## part 1
+use ea to solve TSP

+## part 2
+use gp to do curve fitting

+## part 3

-3a Develop a 3D physics simulator•Demonstrate a bouncing cube and a “breathing” cube
+ Develop a 3D physics simulator•Demonstrate a bouncing cube and a “breathing” cube

-3b Evolve a fixed-shape robot•Manually design a robot, evolve a controller to make it move
+ Evolve a fixed-shape robot•Manually design a robot, evolve a controller to make it move

-3c Evolve both the shape and behavior of a robot•Demonstrate a moving robot of various shapes and behavoors
+ Evolve both the shape and behavior of a robot•Demonstrate a moving robot of various shapes and behavoors

+## performance

+including videos and pdf specification